Specialist Settings

 Co-op Academy Brierley - 4 to 16 years old

-Co-op Academy Brierley is a new Special Educational Needs school supporting pupils with SEND aged 4-16 and once fully open, will provide places for 200 children at the site on Cross Green Lane and another 50 places in partnership with mainstream schools in the area.
+Co-op Academy Brierley is a new Special Educational Needs school supporting pupils with SEND aged 4-16 and currently has 250 children on roll at the site on Cross Green Lane.
+The school opened its doors in 2023.

-Co-op Academy Brierley will support pupils with a wide range of SEND, including children with autistic spectrum condition, cognition and learning difficulties and physical or sensory disabilities.
+Co-op Academy Brierley supports pupils with a wide range of SEND, including children with autistic spectrum condition, cognition and learning difficulties and physical or sensory disabilities.

-The school will have enhanced facilities and resources to support its pupils and will benefit from a specialist curriculum delivered by expert teaching staff.
-Students will benefit from state of the art provision such as an immersive technology room, as well as specialist teaching rooms to ensure coverage of the full national curriculum.
+The school has enhanced facilities and resources to support its pupils and benefits from a specialist curriculum delivered by expert teaching staff.
+Students benefit from state of the art provision such as an immersive sensory room, as well as specialist teaching rooms to ensure coverage of the full national curriculum.
+The setting also has a wide range of outdoor provision including a farm, forest area, sensory play area and 3G all weather sports pitch.

-Co-op Academy Brierley's initial cohort of pupils will be based for their first year in a new building at Co-op Academy Nightingale, before moving to the newly built main site on Cross Green Lane, Leeds in September 2024.
-Places at the new school will be allocated to children with Education, Health and Care plans through Leeds City Council’s SENSAP team following statutory assessment under the SEND Code of Practice.
+Places at the school are allocated to children with Education, Health and Care plans through Leeds City Council’s SENSAP team following statutory assessment under the SEND Code of Practice.

 Email: info.brierley@coopacademies.co.uk